pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 ### Scheduling for Publication

+Before you can schedule an article for publication, you have to create an issue.
+See the [Issues chapter](https://docs.pkp.sfu.ca/learning-ojs/en/issues).

 Upon receiving notification of the completed galleys, the editor logs into the submission record, and checks the uploaded galley files.

 If the galleys look ready, the editor can hit the blue **Schedule for Publication** action button.